russross/blackfriday/ietf/example-rfc.md

 ##  Example DS Record Using SHA-256 and Denial Type TBD

-The following is an example DNSKEY, and a matching DS record that includes denial type TBD that refences that NSEC3/SHA1 is in use in the child zone.
-This
 DNSKEY record comes from the example DNSKEY/DS records found in section 5.4 of [@RFC4034].

 As you can use over at this URL <http://www.miek.nl>.